Outfluencer/Minecraft-XDP-eBPF/README.md

 If a connection is dropped, the ip will also be blacklisted for 60 seconds, so all new syn's will be dropped.

 # How to install
 Download the latest release from the release tab or compile the xdp_loader yourself.
-And run the `./xdp_loader`.
+And run the `./xdp_loader <network interface>`.
 You can also run it in a screen.
 Note: if you exit the xdp loader, the xdp programm will be unloaded, as the loader is needed to manage connection state maps.

 # Compilation requirements